suhaibasaeed/suhaibasaeed/README.md

 ## **About Me**

-- 🔭 I'm currently working as an AWS Cloud Network Engineer @ Samsara & am also a part-time firefighter. 🚒
+- 🔭 I'm currently working as aloud Network Engineer @ Samsara
-- 🌱 At the moment I'm learning Kubernetes
+- 🌱 At the moment I'm trying to master Kubernetes
-- ⚡ In my free time I'm trying to give back to the community by contributing to open-source projects, mentoring & writing blog posts.
+- ⚡ In my free time I try to give back to the community by contributing to open-source projects, speaking at conferences/meetups & writing technical blog posts.

 <div>